Andover Guildhall: History

 During the First World War, recruitment rallies took place outside the town hall to attract potential soldiers for Kitchener's Army.
 A war memorial, designed by Captain Herbert Cowley to commemorate the lives of local service personnel who had died in the First World War, was unveiled in front of the guildhall by the Lord Lieutenant of Hampshire, Major General J. E. B. Seely, on 5 May 1920.
 In preparation for an expansion scheme, which did not ultimately proceed, the war memorial was relocated to St Mary's Churchyard in 1956.

 The guildhall continued to serve as the headquarters of Andover Borough Council for much of the 20th century.
 In 1947 Andover Borough Council bought a large house called Beech Park on Weyhill Road to serve as its main offices, but continued to hold its meetings at the guildhall.
 In 1974 Andover Borough Council merged with other nearby authorities to become Test Valley District Council (renamed Test Valley Borough Council in 1976).
 Test Valley Borough Council has its main offices in a modern building at Beech Park, built in 1990 on the site of the old house.
 However, full council meetings are not held at Beech Park, but alternately at Andover Guildhall and in Romsey, the other main town in Test Valley.
 Andover Guildhall is also used for some meetings of Andover Town Council.

-A petition was launched in around 2014 to move the war memorial back in front of the guildhall where it would be more visible but, after several debates over the issue, the council announced that it had no plans to resturn the memorial to its original position.
+A petition was launched in around 2014 to move the war memorial back in front of the guildhall where it would be more visible but, after several debates over the issue, the council announced that it had no plans to return the memorial to its original position.
 The ground floor of the town hall was converted for use as a restaurant in 2010 but the main assembly hall on the first floor, known as the Upper Guildhall, remains available for community use.